 As a Tanzanian friend said once "of course you will get robbed in Tanzania, but hey, at least they dont use guns"!!

 We were lucky in that our tour guide David - who we booked very last minute to take us on a safari in Tanzania - turned out to be a very decent chap who looked after us and took us under his wing.
 When my friend went back on her own to do some volunteering work at a school, David ensured that she was safe and helped her to get on the local bus etc, and my friend felt very confident travelling round on her own.

 There are a lot of Westerners "doing Africa" and I am sure that you will meet up with some along the way.
 The main towns such as Arusha, Moshi, Dar as well as the national parks will have lots of people doing exactly what you are planning on doing.

 Have fun, be safe. about 6 years ago

 How are you doing?
 I am from India and live in Mumbai and i have one question regarding Tanzania.

 I have one job offer from Software Company, and they are sending me to Tanzania, Rwanda and Uganda for work purpose for 1 yr.

 It would be great if you guys reply, thanks!

-Chitt almost 5 years agoAnswered by chittranjan via Travellr.com
+Chitt about 5 years agoAnswered by chittranjan via Travellr.com

-It's not safer than Mumbai .. so take care and wish you all the best .. over 4 years agoAnswered by Damian via Travellr.com
+It's not safer than Mumbai .. so take care and wish you all the best .. almost 5 years agoAnswered by Damian via Travellr.com